 High standards in education

 These objectives all complement one another to have a beneficial outcome.

 Top 11 Sustainability Challenges faced by Companies

-One major issue firms today deal with is incorporating sustainability into business.
+One major issue firms deal with is incorporating the concept of sustainability into business.
 Many owners strive to increase their sustainability.
 They aspire to run a greener company and understand its benefits.

 "Plans to protect air and water, wilderness and wildlife are plans to protect man."
 By Stewart Udall.